Sambo3975/SMBX2-Tileset-Creator/README.md

 # SMBX2-Tileset-Creator

-_Note: This software is currently in early Alpha stage and is currently just a UI with no real functionality behind it._
+_Note: This software is currently in early Alpha stage and is just a UI with no real functionality behind it._

 This program streamlines the creation of tilesets in SMBX2 by automating the most tedious parts of the process:
 - Cutting the image with all your tiles into individual block-*.png images.